debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 #### Usage

 * There's not much to do with it, but you can add new users by adding a file to `/etc/bitcoin-rpc-proxy-mainnet/conf.d` and then restarting (`systemctl restart`)
-* Take a look at `bitcoin-timechain-mainnet` to get a read-only user installed with `public:public` credentials.
+* Install `bitcoin-timechain-mainnet` to get a read-only user accessible with `public:public` credentials.

 ### electrs